inspeq/inspeq-docs/metrics.md

 }]
 ```

-* __CONCEPTUAL_SIMILARITY__
+__CONCEPTUAL_SIMILARITY__

-Measure how closely the generated text aligns with the intended conceptual content.
+Measures the extent to which the model response aligns with and reflects the underlying ideas or concepts present in the provided context or prompt.

 Usage
 ```python
 metrics_list = ["CONCEPTUAL_SIMILARITY"]